How to combine data from multiple Google Sheets

 Click on the Allow access button and sit back as GSheets updates your new sheet with the data!
 Simply repeat this process as many times as you need with new tabs on your MASTER file.

-Step 2: Combining the data from multiple tabs into one master tab
+Step 2: Consolidating the data from multiple tabs into one master tab

 Great, now that you have all the data into your master spreadsheet, you still need to combine them into one Master tab.
 For this, we will use an array formulas combined with a query formula.
 Not ideal, I know.